 Here’s the whole central medallion finished, and one crown (lower left).

-But this is more what you see without the bright light (Ott light), and here, the central M is pretty clear.
+This is more what you see without the bright light, and here, the central M is pretty clear.

 Another disadvantage of seed stitching… not to be negative here!… is the finger hole.
 The finger hole?
-The finger hole!
+Yes, the finger hole!